-Bit Action 0 RUNNING : Set when a start command is executed remotely via Command 9 (manual start) or Command 11 (instrument start) or through the user interface.
+Bit Action 0 RUNNING: Set when a start command is executed remotely via Command 9 (manual start) or Command 11 (instrument start) or through the user interface.
 The flag will remain set until a stop command is executed.
-1 SAMPLING : This is set only when the instrument is actually sampling data that is to be recorded.
+1 SAMPLING: This is set only when the instrument is actually sampling data that is to be recorded.
 Caution must be used in sending a command during this time that may invalidate current sample.
 2 NEW DATA : Set to 1 to indicate that a new data record has been recorded and it hasn't been read via Modbus yet.
 When a data record has been read via Modbus (registers 30001 to 30999), then this flag is reset to zero.
-3 DEVICE ERROR: In the event that there is a failure on the device, this bit is set to indicate possible invalid data collected.
+3 DEVICE ERROR : In the event that there is a failure on the device, this bit is set to indicate possible invalid data collected.
 Manifold Controller: Manifold positioning error.
-4 LS-60: PURGE: Set to 1 when purging occurs, else set to zero.
+4 LS-60: 4 PURGE: Set to 1 when purging occurs, else set to zero.
 5 LS-60: STIRRER: Set to 1 when stirrer is on, zero when stirrer is off.
-6 LS-60: SLIDE: Set to 0 when slide is HOME, else set to 1 7 RAC: LAST CYCLE: Set to 1 when done with last cycle of sample, else set to 0 8 RAC: PAUSING: Set to 1 when instrument is in pause state, else set to 0 9 Apex Remote: DATA VALIDATION: Set to 1 when unit is in data validation mode, else set to 0

-10 Apex Remote:

-LOCATION VALIDATION : Set to 1 when unit is in location validation mode, else set to 0

-11 Apex Remote:

-LASER STATUS: Set to 1 when unit's laser is out of spec, else 0

-12 Apex Remote & RAC:

-FLOW STATUS: Set to 1 when unit's flow is out of spec, else 0

-13 Apex Remote:

-SERVICE STATUS: Set to 1 when unit needs to be serviced, else set to 0

-14 Apex Remote:

-THRESHOLD HIGH STATUS: Set to 1 when unit's high alarm threshold is exceeded, else set
+6 LS-60: SLIDE: Set to 0 when slide is HOME, else set to 1 7 RAC: LAST CYCLE: Set to 1 when done with last cycle of sample, else set to 0 8 RAC: PAUSING: Set to 1 when instrument is in pause state, else set to 0 9 Apex Remote: DATA VALIDATION: Set to 1 when unit is in data validation mode, else set to 0 DATA VALIDATION.
+Set to 1 when unit is in data validation mode, else set to 0 10 Apex Remote: LOCATION VALIDATION : Set to 1 when unit is in location validation mode, else set to 0 11 Apex Remote: 12 LASER STATUS: Set to 1 when unit's laser is out of spec, else 0 12 Apex Remote & RAC: FLOW STATUS: Set to 1 when unit's flow is out of spec, else 0 13 Apex Remote: 15 SERVICE STATUS: Set to 1 when unit needs to be serviced, else set to 0 14 Apex Remote: THRESHOLD HIGH STATUS: Set to 1 when unit's high alarm threshold is exceeded, else set to 0 15 Apex Remote: THRESHOLD LOW STATUS : Set to 1 when unit's low alarm threshold is not met, else set to 0

-to 0

-15 Apex Remote:

-THRESHOLD LOW STATUS: Set to 1 when unit's low alarm threshold is not met, else set to 0